— Software Development

 Keystone

 A local-first, fully offline desktop vault for the small secrets developers scatter across text files - API keys, snippets, commands, notes.
-Per-record ChaCha20-Poly1305 encryption with Argon2id key derivation; the master password never leaves the machine, and Win+V clipboard-history exclusion keeps copied secrets contained.
+Per-record ChaCha20-Poly1305 encryption with Argon2id key derivation; the master password never leaves the machine, and on Windows, Win+V clipboard-history exclusion keeps copied secrets contained.

 Rust Tauri ChaCha20-Poly1305 Argon2id SQLite React TypeScript Tailwind CSS